fbpx

 • Laureles-Estadio assaults on premises – 1,852

 As a result, the police have been focusing many of their efforts in El Centro.
 So, you will see an increased police presence in El Centro in several areas like Parque Berrío and Plaza Botero.
-Also, we have looked at the safest neighborhoods in Medellín.
+Also, we have looked at the safest neighborhoods in Medellín

-Police officer at Pueblito Paisa, photo by National Police of Colombia
+400 new police in Medellín in 2024, photo by National Police of Colombia

-Police officer at Pueblito Paisa, photo by National Police of Colombia
+400 new police in Medellín in 2024, photo by National Police of Colombia

 My Safety Experiences in Medellín and Colombia